lrug/lrug.org/source/meetings/2016/february/index.html.md

   > introduction to the subject with a précis of the current research and few
   > reckons thrown in for good measure.

+* [Tom Stuart](http://codon.com) - "Automatic differentiation in Ruby"
+  > Finding the derivative of a mathematical function on a computer can be
+  > difficult, but there’s a clever trick that makes it easy: first write a
+  > program that computes the function, then execute it under a non-standard
+  > interpretation of its values and operations.
+In this talk I’ll show you how
+  > that works in Ruby.

 Pub
 ---